 This question can also be answered by looking at the last but not least important aspect,

-Usually, when we think about content, we tend to think of it like we do with biological organisms.
+Usually, when we think about content, we tend to think of it as we do with biological organisms.
 In other words, we look at two articles, and we tend to read the most recent.

 Yet that is a huge mistake.
 Why?
 Because of the Lindy Effect!